-The Doctor observes, and perhaps with Truth, That Zoroaster borrowed a great Part of his new Religion from the Jews, especially if he lived so late as he supposes him to have done, with some Appearance of Reason.
-But if the Impostor took his Doctrine of the Immortality of the Soul, and of Rewards and Punishments, from them too, (which he also supposes) it must have been from the Essenes, a Sect among the Tews not exceeding four thousand: For I cannot find any Mention made of that Doctrine in the Books of Moles, which contain their Laws, and promise only temporal Bleffings and Punishments: And the Doctor himfelf, in another Place, tells us, That the Sadducers, who were the Gentlemen, and Men of Learning amongst them, did wholly disbelieve the Resurrection, suture Rewards and Punishments, Angels and Spirits, and rejected all the Scriptures but the Law; and that the Pharifees, though they believed the Refurrection, yet only thought it a Pythagorean Resurrection, or Transmigration of the same Soul into another Body: And I think it is plain from the New Testament, that the full M 4 revealing revealing of this Truth was referved to our Bleffed Saviour, who brought Life and Immortality to Light: Though it is undoubtedly true, that fome of the Jews held it as a philosophical Opinion, probably taken from the Nations whom they converfed with: But it does not appear to me, that Miss established it as a Sanction to the Religion which he revealed, or that it was any Part of the Yealth Religion to believe it.
+The Doctor observes, and perhaps with truth, that Zoroaster borrowed a great part of his new religion from the Jews, especially if he lived so late as he supposes him to have done, with some appearance of reason.
+But if the impostor took his doctrine of the immortality of the soul, and of rewards and punishments from them too (which he also supposes), it must have been from the Essenes, a sect among the Jews, not exceeding four thousand: For I cannot find any mention made of that doctrine in the books of Moses, which contain their laws, and promise only temporal blessings and punishments: And the Doctor himself, in another place, tells us, that the Sadducees, who were the gentlemen, and men of learning amongst them, did wholly disbelieve the resurrection, future rewards and punishments, angels and spirits, and rejected all the scriptures but the law; and that the Pharisees, though they believed the resurrection, yet only thought it a Pythagorean resurrection, or transmigration of the same soul into another body: And I think it is plain from the New Testament, that the full revealing of this truth was reserved to our blessed Saviour, who brought life and immortality to light: Though it is undoubtedly true, that some of the Jews held it as a philosophical opinion, probably taken from the nations whom they conversed with: But it does not appear to me, that Moses established it as a sanction to the religion which he revealed, or that it was any part of the Jewish religion to believe it.

-But admitting that Zoroafter took the best Parts of his Religion from the Yews, I think it is much plainer, that the Romanists have taken the worst Parts of theirs from him; or elfe they have very lackily or unluckily jumped in the fame Thoughts.
-Their Archimagus, High-Priest, or Pope, they can have no where elfe, unless they borrowed him from the Year; which would be extremely imundent, fince the Christian Religion is built upon the Ruins of theirs.
-Their Superintendents, whom they call Archbishops and Bishops, and their Parockial Prieffs, whom they do not borrow from the Jews, and who, they say, are not derived from human Institution, cannot be derived, in my Opinion, from any other Source than that of Zo-Where else do they find the Division of their Priests into several Orders, which exactly resemble his; namely, the lower Order in Parochial Temples, to read Offices out of their Liturgies, or Mass-Books, and Portions of their sacred Writings, at appointed Times?
-For the Jews had not that Oeconomy, nor indeed any Synagogue-Worthip, till long after Zoroafter's Time. cife do they find Cathedrals with Alters in them, and lighted Candles upon these Altars, in Imitation of the facted Fire of the Mogi; and thefe Altais

-Altars standing to the East, and the Worship in them performed with the Face towards it?
-Where else the many inserior Priests officiating in such Temples, subordinate to the Superintendent, and in Ease to him?
-And where else the endowing these Temples with Lands and Revenues?
+But admitting that Zoroaster took the best parts of his religion from the Jews, I think it is much plainer that the Romanists have taken the worst parts of theirs from him; or else they have very luckily or unluckily jumped in the same thoughts.
+Their Archimagus, high-priest or pope, they can have no where else, unless they borrowed him from the Jews, which would be extremely impudent, since the Christian religion is built upon the ruins of theirs.
+Their superintendents, whom they call archbishops and bishops, and their parochial priests, whom they do not borrow from the Jews, and who, they say, are not derived from human institution, cannot be derived, in my opinion, from any other source than that of Zoroaster.
+Where else do they find the division of their priests into several orders, which exactly resemble his, namely, the lower order in parochial temples, to read offices out of their liturgies, or mass-books, and portions of their sacred writings at appointed times? for the Jews had not that oeconomy, nor indeed any synagogue-worship, till long after Zoroaster's time.
+Where else do they find cathedrals with altars in them, and lighted candles upon these altars, in imitation of the sacred fire of the Magi; and these altars standing to the east, and the worship in them performed with the face towards it?
+Where else the many inferior priests officiating in such temples, subordinate to the superintendent, and in ease to him?
+And where else the endowing these temples with lands, and revenues?